BingKui/javascript-zh/README.md

   <a name="iterators--nope"></a><a name="11.1"></a>
   - [11.1](#iterators--nope) Don’t use iterators.
 Prefer JavaScript’s higher-order functions instead of loops like `for-in` or `for-of`. eslint: [`no-iterator`](https://eslint.org/docs/rules/no-iterator.html) [`no-restricted-syntax`](https://eslint.org/docs/rules/no-restricted-syntax)

-    > Why?
+    > 为什么?
 This enforces our immutable rule.
 Dealing with pure functions that return values is easier to reason about than side effects.

     > Use `map()` / `every()` / `filter()` / `find()` / `findIndex()` / `reduce()` / `some()` / ... to iterate over arrays, and `Object.keys()` / `Object.values()` / `Object.entries()` to produce arrays so you can iterate over objects.